ReidFrmn92/personal-budget-tracker/README.md

 # personal-budget-tracker
-A comprehensive tutorial on the Python Pandas library, updated to be consistent with best practices and features available in 2024.
+A simple Python project to analyze personal expenses from CSV data.